 Formative assessment takes the form of online self-assessment multiple choice questions and self-reflections.
-Summative assessment includes written assessment and an online multiple choice question exam.
+Summative assessment includes written assessment and an online exam.

-Written reports are double marked and moderated by external examiners to maintain objectivity and uniformity in the assessment procedures.
+Written assessments are double marked and moderated by external examiners to maintain objectivity and uniformity in the assessment procedures.